DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Sheets-tab.md

 ## Available Sheets

-In this table, select the Sheets to be inserted into the revision document.
-Use the checkboxes to select the sheets.

-### Filter Sheets
+Select sheets for the revision document by using the checkboxes in this table.

-Use the drop-down list to search for sheets according to the Browser Organization.
+- Organize Sheets according to the Browser Organization or using a Sheet List.

-### Search

-Use the searchbox to search by Sheets.
+- Use the **Search** bar to quickly locate a sheet by name or number.

-### Hide Unchecked

-When selecting the sheets you want, check the "Hide Unchecked" option to view only the selected sheets.
+- Use the checkboxes to select the desired sheets.

-### Linked Files
+- The selected sheets will automatically appear in the table on the right.
+- Use the **Hide Unchecked** box at the bottom of the panel to hide the sheets you haven’t selected.

-Check the "Linked Files" option to include sheets from linked files.
+- Check the **Linked Files** option to include sheets from linked files.

 ![DocRegister Linked Files](../../../assets/images/DocRegister/Sheets-Available.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DocRegister](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>